bkjam/roughtrack-deployment/README.md

    To be updated...

-## Disclaimer
+## License & Disclaimer

+RoughTrack is a proprietary software prototype.
+You are free to use and self-host it, but the source code is not open for modification or redistribution.

+### Dependencies & Base Images:

+RoughTrack is built on top of open-source software, including the Node.js Docker image, PostgreSQL, SQLite, and various libraries (React, Fastify, Prisma, etc.).
+Each dependency is subject to its own license (MIT, Apache 2.0, BSD, or similar).
+By using RoughTrack, you agree to comply with all applicable licenses of included software.

+### Disclaimer:

-RoughTrack is provided as a prototype for self-hosting.
-By using it, you acknowledge that you are responsible for managing your own data, backups, and security.
-The developers are not liable for any data loss, security breaches, or other issues arising from self-hosting.
+This software is provided “as-is” without warranties of any kind.
+The developer is not responsible for any data loss, security issues, or other damages arising from the use of RoughTrack, including self-hosted deployments.
+Use at your own risk.